 Your first step is to determine if you need a visa to enter Canada, Mexico or a Caribbean Islands?
 Citizens of some countries will need an entry visa.
 Well in advance of your departure, check the links below to determine if you need an entry visa.

-- Click here for a list of countries whose citizens require visas to enter Canada
+- Countries whose citizens require visas to enter Canada

 - Visitors to Canada (and those transiting through) who do not require a visa must pre-register using eTA

 - Find contact information for:

 Returning to the U.S. Under the Automatic Revalidation of Visa Provision

 Most students and scholars (except citizens from Cuba, Iran, North Korea, Sudan or Syria) can re-enter the U.S. under a provision called Automatic Revalidation.
 This allows certain U.S. visa holders to re-enter the U.S. after a visit of less than 30 days to a “contiguous territory” (Canada, Mexico, and, in the case of F and J non-immigrants, the “adjacent islands other than Cuba”) with an expired U.S. visa.
 Please speak to an OISS adviser if you have questions about this provision.

 - If you are in F or J visa status, you must have a printed copy of your I-94 record, a valid passport, and a current form I-20 or DS-2019 (with valid travel signature) plus a previously-issued U.S. embassy visa stamp (which could be expired, or even in a different category than the I-94 if a change of status has been approved in the U.S.).

 - Persons in H-1 or O-1 status are also eligible to use the automatic revalidation for trips of less than 30 days - but only to Canada or Mexico.
 The H or O scholar must have a valid I-94 record, passport and a USCIS issued I-797 Approval Notice for their current employer.

 Automatic revalidation of visa does NOT apply if you: